dafny-lang/rfcs/0005-ordered-quantification.md

 }
 ```

-This is functionally correct, but because set subtraction requires creating a fresh copy,
+This is functionally correct, but in the current compiler and runtimes takes quadratic time.
-when compiled this loop requires quadratic time and memory (or at least garbage-collection work) in the size of the set.
-The only way to avoid this cost is to write additional external code in the target language to interface directly with the
-internal runtime implementation of `set` values.
+https://github.com/dafny-lang/dafny/issues/2062 contains a more in-depth exploration of this issue;
+the overall conclusion is that improving the situation through optimization is risky and expensive.

 By comparison, the equivalent `foreach` loop is: